Skip to main content

 Configuring steps/actions for Model based test types

-For Model based test types, you see the Available exploratory and test cases selector.
-Clicking the selector button gives you the option to add an exploratory test (Add Exploratory) and lists the available test cases for your model.
+For Model based test types, you see the Available exploratory and test cases list.
+Steps/actions test case selector

 • For exploratory tests, you see exploratory test options where you can specify the number of Iterations, Coverage, and Time (hrs) as shown below.